 How To Make Sweet Potato Enchiladas

-• Fresh cilantro: Sprinkle on finely diced or a big handful if you love cilantro.
+• Fresh Cilantro: Sprinkle on diced or a big handful if you love it.

 Layering the filling into tortillas and assembling sweet potato enchiladas, ready for baking with melted cheese on top.